Su-Ng/NLB/README.md

 - This is Diagnostic Analytics.
 We find out the year this book is printed look it up via another visualisation that filters the year the books were published.

 ![EBOOKS2.png](EBOOKS2.png)

+- We discovered that this book is a collection of Poems in Singapore, which is probably why it is in four major languages.